Julius Berger To Begin Rehabilitation Work On Lagos-Ibadan Expressway On Aug.3 | Leadership Newspaper

 Julius Berger To Begin Rehabilitation Work On Lagos-Ibadan Expressway On Aug.3

-The Federal Road Safety Commission (FRSC) says Julius Berger Nigeria Plc, the construction company handling rehabilitation work on the Lagos-Ibadan Expressway, has given notification of its plan to commence work on the road on August 3rd.
+The Federal Road Safety Corps (FRSC) says Julius Berger Nigeria Plc, the construction company handling rehabilitation work on the Lagos-Ibadan Expressway, has given notification of its plan to commence work on the road on August 3rd.

 The Ogun Sector Commandant of FRSC, Mr Clement Oladele, said this in an interview with the News Agency of Nigeria(NAN) in Ota, Ogun, on Monday